echoCTF/echoCTF.RED/docs/Installation.md

 Keep in mind that you are advised to run `frontend` and `backend` from seperate nginx instances, each with its own uid and chroot location.
 Similarly the same logic must be followed when/if you're using `php-fpm`.

 Before we start make sure you have MariaDB, NGiNX/Apache + PHP, php-memcached, composer and MEMCACHED running, this guide will not deal with these.

+Also make sure you have installed the following UDF https://github.com/echoCTF/memcached_functions_mysql.git

 * cd /var/www
 * git clone --depth 1 https://github.com/echoCTF/echoCTF.RED.git